philc/book-notes/playful parenting - lawrence cohen.md

-* Favorite parts
+* Jewels
   * "I find that it is often better to play at being incompetent instead of pretending to be fearful, since that seems to let the child loosen up and laugh about it more."
+  * Parent is too busy to play right now
+    * Very successful tactic: say "I don't have time right now; let's have a big hug and play in fifteen minutes."
+Like serving a snack after school to tide a child over until dinner, that extra contact helped the child manage the wait until she could get some attention from her parents.
+  * Sportsmanship through hyperbole: set up a game where they will always win, and pretend to be a ridiculous figure of a sore loser.
-* TODO:
+  * Punishment
-  * Trim these examples.
-Don't worry about preserving quotes.
-Strike out entire lines to make this denser.
-  * Pull a few highlights into "favorite parts"
+    * Parents may think they are giving a punishment (the yelling), but the child sees it as a reward (the reconciliation after yelling).
+If children don't know how to arrive at the reconciliation directly, they do it with bad behavior to prompt the yelling.
+  * Empty threats: specially anxiety-arousing for children.
+We may know we would never leave them in the grocery store, but children aren't sure.
+  * Games based on knowledge of a TV show or video game are less  universal and thus less inclusive.
+  * Bind the children against you when they're fighting: grab the contentious toy and run, so they team up against you.
+  * Children ask for the same play experience again because they remember that it brought them close to you.
+  * Follow the giggles: "Giggles are the best form of laughter.
+Whatever triggers it, keep repeating it."
+  * "Ask children to try to get *you* to laugh -- you'll get a good picture of what *they* think is funny."
+  * Play out the situations where your child is impulsive: "let's play school", "let's play getting dressed and ready", "let's play bedtime routine."
+  * Game: Larry's school of nonsense.
+More fun than playing "regular school."
+The parent is the teacher and makes up all kinds of ridiculous rules, which the kids break, and the teacher is then outraged/fusses.
+    Rule breaking is always an interesting area of exploration for kids.
+  * Fortunately/unfortunately game: fun word game, even for adults.
+  * The concept of dedicated, intentional, regularly scheduled, uninterrupted Play Time with you, for your kids.
+  * Patch Adams: make everything fun, even standing still in the grocery store line.
+"Unlike bribes, making everything fun fosters closeness, confidence, and cooperation."
+  * Author's technique for bedtime separation: leave while they're still awake, but tell them you'll be back in 5 minutes to check on them, and if they're still awake, you'll lay down with them and do the cycle again.
+This removes the fear that you're going and you won't be back, and allows them to fall asleep.
+  * Choose a "meeting on the couch" over a "time out".
+Unlike timeouts, usually everyone leaves the couch feeling better.
+Start with the mindset "we have a situation" not "my kid is misbehaving."
+  * Parents may think they are giving a punishment (the yelling), but the child sees it as a reward (the reconciliation after yelling).
+If children don't know how to arrive at the reconciliation directly, they do it with bad behavior to prompt the yelling.

 * The value of being a playful parent (chap 1)
+  * Purpose of play
     * "We complain about children's short attention spans, but how long can we sit and play marbles or Barbies or Monopoly or fantasy games before we get bored and distracted, or pulled away by the feeling that getting work done or cooking dinner is more important?"
-    * Maybe I would have more attention span if I loaded up a fantasy world in my head before engaging in make believe.
-For more immersion and direction.
+    * Maybe I would have more attention span if I loaded up a fantasy world in my head before engaging in make believe, for more immersion and direction.
     * Why do children play?
 It's a place -- "one of magic and imagination."
 Like our jobs, it's their full time occupation.
 Their mode of exploration.
 "Play is possible anywhere and anytime, a parallel universe of fantasy and imagination that children enter at will."
     * Why do we consider child labor such an abomination?
-Because it means children grow up without having a childhood, without play.
+Because it means children grow up without having a childhood and without play.
     * "Play serves the purpose of satisfying our incredible -- almost bottomless -- need for attachment and affection and closeness."
+    * Every parent should master play.
+"If they don't think we will play, they may never ask.
+They just go about their business, and we go about ours, and we all miss chance after chance to reconnect."
   * Game for closeness: "the boy would have his parents sit on the couch; then he'd run toward them, landing right between them.
 They would then fight over who could grab him first, and it usually turned into a giggly human tug-of-war."
   * An example game for battling separation anxiety: "I won't play tennis.
 I'll stay here with you and take a nap.
 I'm soooo tied.
 What a comfy pillow."
 Lay on them and pretend to snore loudly.
 Wake up and ask "where's X?
 All I see is this lumpy pillow!"
-  * "Out of desperation more than cleverness, I picked up two of her dolls and I made one off them say in a nasty voice: 'Oh, *she* can't get dressed by herself; *she* doesn't know how to get dressed by herself."
+  * "Out of desperation more than cleverness, I picked up two of her dolls and I made one of them say in a nasty voice: 'Oh, *she* can't get dressed by herself; *she* doesn't know how to get dressed by herself."
     Then I made the other one say, in a nice voice, 'She can so; she really can do it!'"
 His daughter would laugh, get dressed, and the nasty doll never seemed to manage to see her get dressed.
   * Fostering emotional recovery
-    * Role reversal: being the one in power.
-E.g. being the doctor and giving the parent or toy a shot; after coming home from shots.
+    * Role reversal: let the child be the one in power.
+E.g. being the doctor and giving the parent or toy a shot, after coming home from shots.
   * Building empathy through play
-    * "the daughter had several classmates who were just beginning to learn English.
+    * "the daughter had classmates who were just beginning to learn English.
 This was fascinating to her, and for weeks, walking home from school, she would say, "Let's pretend we speak a different language."
 She and her father would speak gibberish to each other, pretending it was the language of some other country.
-  * Every parent should master play.
-"If they don't think we will play, they may never ask.
-They just go about their business, and we go about ours, and we all miss chance after chance to reconnect."
 * Join children in their world (chap 2)
-  * Great game idea: let the toddler kick you while swinging, and fall over
+  * Game: let the toddler kick you while swinging, and fall over
     * "He would stand so that her feet just barely touched him on the chest.
 Then he would make a big show o falling over and pretending to be mad at her.
 He would get up and say 'You'd better not do that again!'"
     * "Why is this such a great game?
 It manages to cover all of the deep purposes of play: the contact, or